-When MOSS-SASD was adapted to the taxation context, additional items (Harris, 2001) were included, and some items were modified (see Braithwaite, 2001).
-For the HECS loan payment context, respondents were asked to imagine that they had been caught for not repaying their HECS debt: "Imagine that you chose to defer payment of your HECS debt and you are now required to repay the debt through the taxation system.
+A scenario-based self-report questionnaire, Management Of Shame State - Shame Acknowledgment and Shame Displacement (MOSS-SASD (Adult-Version)) (Ahmed, Braithwaite, & Braithwaite, 1996), was used to measure shame management.
+Respondents are asked to imagine that they have been caught for not repaying their HECS debt: 'Imagine that you chose to defer payment of your HECS debt and you are now required to repay the debt through the taxation system.
 You DO NOT repay the debt.
 Assume that you now have to pay a substantial fine or penalty.
-How likely is it that the following would occur?"
+How likely is it that the following would occur?'

-Respondents were then presented with the revised list of shame related reactions which they rated in terms of their relevance to them using four categories: 1 = not likely, 2 = may happen, 3 = likely, 4 = almost certain.
-On the basis of a factor analysis of those responses (see Ahmed, 2004b), 3 scales were formed: shame acknowledgment, shame displacement and shame avoidance.
+Respondents are then presented with a list of shame related reactions which they rate in terms of their relevance to them using four categories: 1 = not likely, 2 = may happen, 3 = likely, 4 = almost certain.
+Following a rigorous validation procedure (Ahmed, manuscript under review), 3 scales were formed: shame acknowledgment, shame displacement and shame avoidance.

-The shame acknowledgment scale represents adaptive shame management whereby a person acknowledges wrongdoing, feels guilt and seeks to make amends (11 items; a sample item: "feel ashamed of myself"; M = 2.54, SD = .89, alpha = .95).
+The shame acknowledgment scale represents adaptive shame management whereby a person acknowledges wrongdoing, feels guilt and seeks to make amends (11 items; a sample item: 'feel ashamed of myself'; M = 2.54, SD = 0.89, alpha = 0.95).

-The shame displacement scale measures an inability to manage shame without blaming and hitting out at others and making excuses for what has gone wrong (5 items; a sample item: "feel angry with the Tax Office"; M = 1.77, SD = .71, alpha = .82).
+The shame displacement scale measures an inability to manage shame without blaming and hitting out at others and making excuses for what has gone wrong (5 items; a sample item: 'feel angry with the Tax Office'; M = 1.77, SD = 0.71, alpha = 0.82).

 The shame avoidance scale measures dismissiveness of the legal breach and the authority.
-In contrast to shame displacement (projecting blame onto an authority), the shame avoidance scale expresses lack of acceptance of the decision and/or of the importance of the issue (3 items; a sample item: "pretend that nothing was happening"; M = 1.47, SD = .58, alpha = .66) (see Appendix for full listing of items comprising the shame management scales).
+In contrast to shame displacement (projecting blame onto an authority), the shame avoidance scale expresses lack of acceptance of the decision and/or of the importance of the issue (3 items; a sample item: 'pretend that nothing was happening'; M = 1.47, SD = 0.58, alpha = 0.66) (see Appendix for full listing of items comprising the shame management scales).